 This course focuses on the study of sexual differences in human behavior through an examination of the empirical evidence supportive of both biological and cultural explanations for their development.
 It also includes a survey of how genes, sex hormones, developmental history, and current cultural and interpersonal environments contribute to sex differences.
 Offered when there is sufficient student interest.
+Prerequisite: PSYC 101

-The Exceptional Child
+PSYC 207 The Exceptional Child

 This course provides an introduction to and study of various disability groups and the gifted.
 Emphasis is placed upon social-psychological and educational perspectives.
 Priority to students in Special Education and Secondary Education.
-Offered in Fall and Spring.
+Offered in fall and spring.

-Educational Psychology
+PSYC 208 Educational Psychology

 The physical, emotional, intellectual, and social development of the student with special emphasis on the relevance of these processes to the programs and procedures of the school.
 Priority to students in Special Education and Secondary Education.
-Offered in Fall and Spring.
+Offered in fall and spring.
+Prerequisite: PSYC 101